jvanstraten/gated-clock/primitives/README.md

       to form a via.
 Vias are tented unless a soldermask opening is manually added for them.
 If there is only one polygon, a non-plated hole is made.

     - Text objects.
-These may be placed in copper, mask, and component layers.
+These may be placed in copper, mask, component, and GTO layers.
 Text should be centered; the object origin and orientation around Z are used for the location data.
 Rotation around the other axes should be 0.
+Text objects represent different things for the different layer types.

-      Text objects on the copper layers represent ports for the primitives, to be connected via routing traces (note that the three plane-based global signals do not receive such ports).
-Text objects on mask layers represent net labels for component pins, intended for electrical DRC.
+       - Copper layers: text objects represent ports for the primitives, to be connected via routing traces (note that Vcc and Gnd do not receive such ports, because they are connected via polygon pours on G2 and G1 respectively).

+       - Mask layers: text objects represent net labels for component pins, intended for electrical DRC.

-      Text objects on the component layers represent references to components, to be placed in the 3D model and used for BOM generation.
+       - Component layers: text objects represent references to components, to be placed in the 3D model and used for BOM generation.
+The components will be flipped horizontally in their local coordinate system when placed on the bottom side.

+       - GTO layer: text object are converted to labels.
+X scale is used for the size; Y scale should be the same, as it is ignored.
+Be aware that, due to font differences, the size in Blender does not properly correspond to the actual size.
+Some replacements are made in the text:
+          - `#REVISION` is replaced with the short git hash;
+          - `#VERSION` is replaced with the latest tag; and
+          - `#DATE` is replaced with an ISO 8601 datestamp.

  - Objects not within the classes above are ignored, and may thus be used for notes.